-In Australia, the Offshore Petroleum and Greenhouse Gas Storage Act 2006 authorizes NOPSEMA to conduct planned inspections of offshore installations to ensure compliance with the Act.338 NOPSEMA notes that planned inspections "are a critical examination of aspects of a facility, its systems and operations with information obtained from the facility safety case."339 Subjects of planned inspections include risk control measures related to either a Major Accident Event340 or Occupational Health and Safety controls, or both.
-NOPSEMA states that it conducts at least two per year for each normally manned offshore installation.341 NOPSEMA distinguishes between two types of planned inspections: field-based inspections, which focus on implementation of control measures described in a facility's safety case, and themed audits, which deal with inspection of organizational issues by following a common theme to direct lines of questioning.342
+operations with information obtained from the facility safety case."
+Subjects of planned inspections include risk control measures related to either a Major Accident Event or Occupational Health and Safety controls, or both.
+NOPSEMA states that it conducts at least two per year for each normally manned offshore installation.
+NOPSEMA distinguishes between two types of planned inspections: field-based inspections, which focus on implementation of control measures described in a facility's safety case, and themed audits, which deal with inspection of organizational issues by following a common theme to direct lines of questioning.

-In a 1992 compliance directive,343 OSHA stated that the primary enforcement model for the PSM standard would be planned, comprehensive, and resource-intensive Program Quality Verification (PQV) inspections.344 These inspections consist of three parts: determining if the elements of a PSM program are in place; evaluating if the programs comply with the requirements of the standard; and verifying compliance with the standard through interviews, data sampling, and field observations.
+In a 1992 compliance directive, OSHA stated that the primary enforcement model for the PSM standard would be planned, comprehensive, and resource-intensive Program Quality Verification (PQV) inspections.
+These inspections consist of three parts: determining if the elements of a PSM program are in place; evaluating if the programs comply with the requirements of the standard; and verifying compliance with the standard through interviews, data sampling, and field observations.
 However, OSHA does not make planned inspections, which have the most opportunity for prevention, a high priority.
-Rather, OSHA lists its inspection priorities as 1) imminent danger situations; 2) fatalities and catastrophes; 3) complaints; 4) referrals; 5) follow-ups; and 6) planned inspections.345
+Rather, OSHA lists its inspection priorities as 1) imminent danger situations; 2) fatalities and catastrophes; 3) complaints; 4) referrals; 5) follow-ups; and 6) planned inspections.
+The CSB does not consider reacting to catastrophic or potentially catastrophic incidents and issuing fines on the part of the regulator to be effective substitutes for preventative inspections and audits - especially for high hazard facilities where catastrophic incidents are possible.